What are the current trends in recruitment?

 For example, if you identify an increased demand for remote working options, offering this as a job benefit is likely to increase applications.

-There are always new trends in jobs and recruitment, and it’s impossible to stay on top of them all.
+There are always new ideas in jobs and recruitment, and it’s impossible to stay on top of them all.

 The best you can do is research the most pertinent patterns and think about ways that you can fit them into your own business strategy.

-If you’re a FinTech firm, for instance, it’s best to focus on recruitment trends in financial services alongside trends in IT recruitment.
+If you’re a FinTech firm, for instance, it’s best to focus on employment trends in financial services alongside trends in IT recruitment.

-Our statistics are well-researched, detailed and they come directly from our own recruitment.
+Our statistics are well-researched and detailed and they come directly from our own recruitment.

 They’re an invaluable insight into the graduate employment market.

-Even if you find out that you’re already working in line with emerging trends in recruitment and selection, it’s always good to know that you’re doing things right!
+Even if you find out that you’re already working in line with emerging resourcing patterns, it’s always good to know that you’re doing things right!

 -

-With our consistent reports, we’re quick to report on all of the recent trends in recruitment from our unique vantage.
+With our consistent reports, we’re quick to report on trending shifts in recruitment from our unique vantage.

-As one of the UK’s leading graduate recruitment services, we are well-positioned to give industry-specific insights on the latest trends in recruitment.
+As one of the UK’s leading graduate recruitment services, we are well-positioned to give sector-specific insights into the graduate hiring space.

-Where better to find out about trends in recruitment industry than a company at the frontline of graduate recruitment?
+Where better to find out about movements in the recruitment industry than a company at the frontline of graduate recruitment?

 Download our graduate job statistics UK report to find expert insight.